PRInTS: Reward Modeling for Long-Horizon Information Seeking: Experiments

 \paragraph{\ours scales effectively with test-time compute.} In order to evaluate how \ours benefits from additional test-time compute, we conduct best-of-$n$ scaling experiments with varying numbers of candidate steps ($n\in\{1,2,4,8,16\}$) on GAIA Level 2 using Qwen3-32B, as shown in~\Cref{fig:n_scale}. \ours exhibits strong scaling behavior, achieving 2.5\%, 3.8\%, 8.9\% absolute accuracy gains at $n\!=\!2,\;4,\;8$, respectively, demonstrating that \ours reliably identifies higher-quality steps within large candidate sets.
-However, performance declines at $n=16$, which we attribute to over-exploration: we observe that the PRM increasingly selects uncertainty-resolving steps even when correct answers already appear among candidates.
-Consequently, the agent continues exploring until it reaches the maximum step budget, failing to output an answer despite having generated one earlier.
+However, performance declines at $n=16$.
+We attribute this to the expanded candidate pool.
+A larger $n$ increases the likelihood of generating steps that superficially appear to resolve uncertainty or offer high information gain.
+Hence, it becomes increasingly prone to selecting these seemingly informative exploratory steps over candidates that correctly output the final answer.
+Consequently, the agent abandons shorter, successful trajectories and continues exploring until it reaches the maximum step budget, failing to output an answer despite having generated one earlier.
 In contrast, StepWiser provides only marginal and inconsistent improvements under scaling.
 This difference in scaling efficiency further validates that \ours's design of information-gain estimation and preference prediction captures subtle quality differences between steps, enabling fine-grained guidance for long-horizon information-seeking.